MarcisAn/cool_cooler/README.md

 Current functionality includes listing datasets present in a file.

-Requires HDF5 library present.
-Installable on linux with `sudo apt-get install libhdf5-serial-dev`
+Requires HDF5 library.
+Installable on linux or WSL with `sudo apt-get install libhdf5-serial-dev`

 ## Example: